 Closing Prayer

-Thank You for entrusting us with resources to manage on Your behalf.
+Lord, thank You for entrusting us with resources to manage on Your behalf.
 Give us wisdom to steward these gifts faithfully, hearts of generosity to share with others, and the discipline to make choices that honor You.
 Help us build legacies that point to Your provision and goodness, not just for our benefit but for generations to come.
 May our financial decisions today create ripples of blessing that extend far beyond our lives.
+In Jesus’ name, Amen.